-The patient has the right to be present at the hearing and at any appeal hearing and to present evidence and to cross-examine witnesses at the hearing and appeal hearing.
+The patient has the right to be present at the hearing and at any appeal hearing, and to present evidence and to cross-examine witnesses at the hearing and appeal hearing through his or her attorney.
 However, the patient may choose not to attend the hearing or the appeal hearing.
-(Adopted 7/1/2006)